swcarpentry/sql-novice-survey/episodes/06-agg.md

 questions:
 - "FIXME"
 objectives:
-- "Define "aggregation" and give examples of its use."
+- "Define aggregation and give examples of its use."
 - "Write queries that compute aggregated values."
 - "Trace the execution of a query that performs aggregation."
 - "Explain how missing data is handled during aggregation."